 Films may be rejected at the discretion of Western Hunter for any reason.
 Films should display hunting in a tasteful manner.
 All hunting activity and practices in the film shall fall within the laws of the state/season in which it took place.
 Acts of unlawful activity, disrespect to the land/animals/fellow outdoorsmen, and/or excessive poor judgement beyond typical hunting mistakes will likely result in denied acceptance.

-Entrants are limited to submitting 1 film only into the Film Festival competition.
+Entrants are limited to submitting up to 3 films into each respective category of the Film Festival competition.
 If you have multiple qualifying films available, choose your entry strategically and wisely.

 Films must be uploaded with a Public viewing status on Vimeo or YouTube prior to submission (we will use an embedded version of your original upload for Film Fest purposes).